-Amendments to IAS 16 Property, Plant &

-Equipment and IAS 38 Intangible assets: Clarification of Acceptable Methods of Depreciation and Amortization
+Amendments to IAS 16 Property, Plant & Equipment and IAS 38 Intangible assets: Clarification of Acceptable Methods of Depreciation and Amortisation

-Amendments to IAS 19 Employee Benefits
+Amendments to IAS 19 Employee Benefits Amendments to IAS 27 Equity method in separate financial statements

 Note 2.
-Use of estimates and judgements
+Significant accounting estimates and assumptions

 The preparation of financial statements in conformity with IFRS requires management to make judgements, estimates and assumptions that affect the application of policies and reported amounts of assets and liabilities and income and expenses.
-The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis of making judgements about the carrying values of assets and liabilities that are not readily apparent from other sources.
+The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis of making estimates about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates.

-The impact of management's estimates is most critical regarding impairment allowances for loans (see note 1, the section Financial assets, and note 3).
+The impact of management's estimates is most critical regarding impairment allowances for loans and interest receivables (see note 1, the section Financial assets, and note 3).

-The carrying amounts of property and equipment are identified by applying internally established depreciation rates.
+The carrying amounts of property and

+equipment are identified by applying internally established depreciation rates.
 Depreciation rates are determined by reference to the items' estimated useful lives (see the section Property and equipment in note 1).
-Land and buildings are initially recognised at the acquisition cost and subsequently measured at revaluation amount.
-The management uses the estimate of an asset's market value provided by an independent expert as a basis for fair value estimation.
+Land and buildings are initially recognised at the acquisition cost and subsequently measured at revalued amount.
+The management uses the estimate of an asset's market value provided by an independent expert as a basis for fair value estimation, if needed.

-Valuation of investment properties are reviewed on a regular basis and written down to reflect any impairment whenever necessary (see the section Investment properties in note 1).
-Fair value of investment properties is measured on regular basis.
+Fair value of investment properties is measured on regular basis, and book values adjusted to reflect any changes in market values (see the section Investment properties in note 1).